onemoonsci/nmrfxprocessordocs/pages/01.processor/07.scanner/01.scanner/docs.md

 If you load data via a table file, your table file can contain additional columns that will appear in this table.

 ## Menus

 ### File

-Set Scan Directory...

-:    A directory chooser will be displayed.
-Browse to and choose a directory.
-That directory, and all sub-directories will used when scanning and processing the NMR datasets (using the Scan Directory command, described below).

-Set Scan Output Directory...

-:    A directory chooser will be displayed.
-Browse to and choose a directory.
-That directory will be used to write the processed data to as well as file containing information in the table display.

 Scan Directory...